ndresx/redux-ops/README.md

 ### Introduction: Operations

-At its core, `redux-ops` provides actions for the creation, update and deletion of Operations, with the option, to also use it as a data store to some extent if you want to.
+At its core, `redux-ops` provides actions for the creation, update and deletion of Operations, with the option, to also use it as a data store to some extent if needed.

 An Operation represents any async or operational task in form of the following object that gets updated and persisted within the `ops-reducer`.